Izabela88/norahs-ceramics/README.md

 - ### **Automated testing**

-  - Developer implemented 23 automated testings.
+  - Developer implemented 23 automated tests.
   - To check tests run 'pytest' in the terminal.

   - ### **Testing accessibility and performance**